-The good news is that there is a long and growing list of conventional, FDA approved therapies for the treatment of multiple myeloma.
+The good news is that there is a long and growing list of conventional, FDA approved therapies for the treatment of multiple myeloma (MM).
 The bad news is that your body can take only so much toxicity before “the cure is worse than the disease” as the saying goes.

 The solution?
 Integrative therapy.
 As the study linked and excerpted below explains, curcumin enhances doxorubicin while minimizing toxicity.
 When DOX is combined with bortezomib (Velcade- also synergistic with curcumin) and low-dose dexamethasone, relapsed/refractory MMers have a good chance at another remission.